dialeleven/laravel-crud-in-50-minutes-for-beginners-from-scratch/README.md

 ## Redis Installation Notes

+You can either install Redis locally or use their free 30MB Redis Cloud database as of this writing (June 2024) (limit of 1 DB it seems?).
+Be aware some free offerings could change to paid only in the future.
+I went for the free Redis Cloud DB to get started quicker.
+Will try a local Redis DB as well.

 ### Install the Redis PHP extension
 - Download the Redis PHP extension at https://pecl.php.net/package/redis (I'm using XAMPP on Windows 11, so Windows users select the **DLL** link.
 Usually the thread safe (TS) version.)
 - Copy the php_redis.dll to your PHP ext dir (e.g. c:\xampp\php\ext).
 I copied the php_redis.pdb to ext just in case.